-Development of Inclusive Stores that Offer Joy to All With eyes to 2020, the year of the Tokyo 2020 Olympic and Paralympic Games, MARUI GROUP will promote customer diversity and inclusion and strive to ascertain the ideal form of products, services, and stores that bring joy to all customers, regardless of their age, gender, or physical characteristics, through co-creation with all stakeholders.
+Development of Inclusive Stores that Offer Joy to All

+With eyes to 2020, the year of the Tokyo 2020 Olympic and Paralympic Games, MARUI GROUP will promote customer diversity and inclusion and strive to ascertain the ideal form of products, services, and stores that bring joy to all customers, regardless of their age, gender, or physical characteristics, through co-creation with all stakeholders.

-Ħ Customer Diversity and Inclusion "Inclusion" is the concept of including those who have previously been excluded.
+Customer Diversity and Inclusion

+"Inclusion" is the concept of including those who have previously been excluded.
 MARUI GROUP seeks to achieve both sustainability and profitability through innovations to its businesses.
 As part of this undertaking, we seek to develop stores that offer a comfortable environment in which all customers, including senior citizens, differently abled individuals, non-Japanese people, and members of the LGBT community, can enjoy shopping with peace of mind regardless of their age or gender.
 The development of such stores encapsulates the concept of "customer diversity and inclusion" advocated by MARUI GROUP.

+Previously

+- Younger generations - · Product lineups focused on apparel

+Going forward

+- People of all ages, genders, and physical characteristics - Expanded lineup of food vendors, services, and experiences

-Ratio of Senior Citizens The population of senior citizens over the age of 65 in Japan is 34.8 million.
-27.5% Source: Population Estimates, Statistics Bureau Ministry of Internal Affairs and Communications Ratio of Differently Abled Individuals In Japan, 8.6 million people have physical or mental disabilities 6.8% Source: Annual Report on Government Measures for Persons with Disabilities, Cabinet Office, Government of Japan, 2017 Ratio of LGBT Community Members One in 13 people in Japan is part of the LGBT community, representing a ¥5,940 billion market.
-7.6% Source: LGBT Survey 2015.
-Dentsu Diversity Lab, DENTSU INC., 2015 Departure from Industry Conventions -Positioning of Food Vendors in Entrance Areas
+Ratio of Senior Citizens

+The population of senior citizens over the age of 65 in Japan is 34.8 million.

+Source: Population Estimates, Statistics Bureau, Ministry of Internal Affairs and Communications Ratio of Differently Abled Individuals

+In Japan, 8.6 million people have physical or mental disabilities.

+Source: Annual Report on Government Measures for Persons with Disabilities, Cabinet Office, Government of Japan, 2017

+Ratio of LGBT Community Members One in 13 people in Japan is part of the LGBT community, representing a ¥5,940 billion market.

+Source: LGBT Survey 2015, Dentsu Diversity Lab, DENTSU INC., 2015

+Departure from Industry Conventions - Positioning of Food Vendors in Entrance Areas